Trekking Ushuaia: A Guide to Hiking in Ushuaia

 Time Required: 10 hours

-This hike is extremely strenuous and you’ll need a hire a guide, like this.
+This hike is strenuous and hiring a guided excursion like this is recommended.

-It is 21 kilometers long with 800 meters in elevation gain.
+The trail 21 kilometers with 800 meters in elevation gain.

-The Ojo del Albino Glacier is the glacier above Laguna Esmeralda, so the hike begins with that trail and continues to ascend the mountain until you reach the glacier.
+The Ojo del Albino Glacier is above Laguna Esmeralda, so the hike begins with that trail and continues beyond the laguna to ascend the mountain until you reach the glacier.

-If the conditions are right you may be able to walk on the glacier.
+If the conditions are right you may be able to trek on the glacier.
+This is another huge reason to go with an experienced guide.
+Do not attempt to trek on the glacier without one.

 Read Next: Where to Eat King Crab in Ushuaia (+ How to Catch Your Own!)